wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 need to unset the automatic uniform pointer adjustment to work.

 I'm not too happy about this.
 I'll keep the uniform pointer initialization in for now, until I think of a better way.

-Automatic uniform pointer initialization does place restrictions on pointer usage:

-- All accessed memory blocks should have a number of elements which is a multiple of 16.
-- If multiple QPU's are used for a calculation, the number of elements should be (num QPU's) * 16.

-Not adhering to this will lead to reads and writes outside the memory blocks.
-This is not necessarily fatal, but you can expect wild and unexpected results.

 ### Previous attempts